María Isabel: Junior Eurovision

-María Isabel won Spain's Eurojunior contest with her single "Antes muerta que sencilla" ("I'd rather be dead than understated").
-Subsequently, she won the second Junior Eurovision Song Contest performing the same song, and setting a record for both largest score (171 points) and largest winning margin (31).
+On 20 November 2004, the Junior Eurovision Song Contest was held at the Håkons Hall in Lillehammer hosted by the Norwegian Broadcasting Corporation (NRK), and broadcast live throughout the continent.
+She performed "Antes muerta que sencilla" fifteenth on the evening.
+At the close of voting, the song had received 171 points, winning the competition, and setting a record for both largest score and largest winning margin (31 points).
 Her largest score record was broken by 2015 winner, Destiny Chukunyere.
 Her winning margin record was broken by the 2012 winner, Anastasiya Petryk, who won with a 35-point margin.

-Winning at the age of nine years, ten months and 16 days old, she became the youngest person to win the contest to date (a few days younger than the Tolmachevy Sisters, the only other nine year-old winners).
+Winning at the age of nine years, ten months, and sixteen days old, she is the youngest person to win the contest to date (a few days younger than the Tolmachevy Sisters, the only other nine year-old winners).

-Several weeks before winning the festival she released her first album, titled ¡No me toques las palmas que me conozco! ("Don't clap your hands because I know myself").
-This CD included "Antes muerta que sencilla", which launched her career in the Spanish show business world, making her a competitor of another Spaniard child star, Melody.

-After Junior Eurovision Song Contest
+After Junior Eurovision

 "Antes Muerta que Sencilla" became an instant radio hit in Spain, and was later promoted in Latin America, where María Isabel's album was released in 2005.
 Milly Cangiano, a Puerto Rican television show host, made the song's title one of the catchphrases she uses daily during her show.

 In addition, María Isabel began her first tour of Latin America and the United States after the album's release.
 Her song became a chart-topper in Argentina, Colombia, and Puerto Rico, among others.
-In April 2005, she was interviewed on US nationwide television for the first time, when she was presented on Univision's El Gordo y la Flaca and chatted with hosts Lili Estefan and Raúl De Molina.
+In April 2005, she was interviewed on American nationwide television for the first time, when she was presented on Univision's El Gordo y la Flaca and chatted with hosts Lili Estefan and Raúl De Molina.

 María Isabel continued school, but on weekends and school holidays she would travel throughout Spain giving concerts as well as interviews for the media.
-She became a regular performer on Málaga's Tivoli World amusement park.
+She became a regular performer in Benalmádena's Tivoli World amusement park.

-Her second album was titled Número 2.
+Her second album, released on 2 October 2005, was titled Número 2.
 It includes the songs "Pues va a ser que no" and "En mi jardín".
 These songs are part of the Spanish soundtrack of the Barbie film Barbie and the Magic of Pegasus.
 Her third album, Capricornio, was released on 21 November 2006 and peaked at number 11 on the Spanish Albums Chart.
 It is a double disc set which also includes a DVD with all of her videoclips and extras.

-Her fourth studio album is a collection of songs from the soundtrack of the first movie she starred in, Ángeles SA.
-Due to management and release problems, Ángeles SA entered the Spanish charts at number 35, however it later peaked at number 7, certifying it gold.
+Her fourth studio album is a collection of songs from the first movie she starred in, Ángeles S.A..
+Due to management and release problems, the soundtrack album entered the Spanish charts at number 35, however it later peaked at number 7, certifying it gold.

-In 2009 and 2010 she hosted the children's show Los Lunnis on Televisión Española.
+In 2009–10 she hosted the children's show Los Lunnis on Televisión Española.
 In November 2009 she released her fifth album, Los Lunnis con María Isabel, which contained the songs from the show as well as two original tracks.